s-bolz/Practical-Machine-Learning-Assignment/analysis.md

 ## Loading, Subsetting and Splitting the Data

-We start with downloading the training and testing data sets and loading both sets into R.
+We start with downloading the training and testing data sets and then load both sets into R.

 ```r